 A candidate shall be examined by at least two and not more than three examiners, of whom at least one shall be an external examiner.
-Candidates who submit for a research degree by public works, or who are staff of the University or a partner institution, shall be examined by at least two external examiners, and not more than three examiners, where the third examiner is an internal examiner.
+Candidates who are staff of the University or a partner institution shall be examined by at least two, and not more than three examiners, one of whom is an internal examiner.
 A candidate who is on a fixed short-term employment contract (for instance, a research assistant) shall be exempt from the staff candidate requirements of this regulation.

-The examiners and an Independent Chair (who is not a member of the candidate's research team) will be proposed by the Faculty and appointed following approval by the University's Research Degrees Board.
+The examiners and an Independent Chair (who is not a member of the candidate's research team) will be proposed by the Dean/School Research Director/ Institute for Work Based Learning Head of Research and Research Degrees/ School Research Team (as appropriate) or the research team at the partner institution and appointed following approval by the University Research Degrees Board.
 The independent chair will not participate in the examination itself, but will provide advice on procedures, guidelines and academic regulations, and will ensure that the interests of the students are protected.